smaranjitghose/smartsrmiot/README.md

 * Shell Script to read as soon as a response is recorded and create a JSON file
 * Shell Script to check connection and send the file to remote server
 * Database Design (My SQL)
-* Setting up Apache Server in Ubuntu
+* Setting up Apache Server in Ubuntu VM